cisinthiseconomy/cisinthiseconomy.com/DSEAMelee.md

 Redemption bracket starts ASAP after singles start

-Doubles bracket right after singles is over(around 22:00, depends on size of singles bracket ofc)
+Perhaps a tertiary event such as doubles or crews will be ran after both singles brackets end incase there is interest

 Venue closes at 00:00